Cinema: An International History of Film

 Government subsidy of the Film Development Corporation in Australia financed such films as Picnic at Hanging Rock (Peter Weir, 1975).
 However, the revival of Australia's film industry is credited to a more unlikely source: crude yet popular 'Ozploitation' (Australian exploitation) films such as Stork (Tim Burstall, 1971).

 A new generation of Polish directors, led by Krysztof Zanussi with The Constant Factor (Constans, 1980), made films with a strongly social-reformist agenda (highlighting the moral bankruptcy of contemporary society), a style which they called kino moralnego niepokoju (cinema of moral anxiety).
-In Turkey, actor and director Yılmaz Güney led a new generation of younger filmmakers with Umut (1970; co-directed by Şerif Gören), inspired by Italian Neorealism.
+In Turkey, actor and director Yılmaz Güney led a new generation of younger filmmakers with Umut ['hope'] (1970; co-directed by Şerif Gören), inspired by Italian Neorealism.

 Greek cinema had revolved around populist farsocomedies and patriotic, traditionalist foustanelles films until Theodoros Angelopoulos modernised and politicised the country's film industry.
 His politically radical debut film The Reconstruction (Αναπαράσταση) was released in 1970.